hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 # Security Considerations {#sec-cons}

+This specification is based on HPKE and the security considerations of HPKE
+{{I-D.irtf-cfrg-hpke}} are therefore applicable also to this specification.

 HPKE assumes that the sender is in possession of the public key of the recipient.
+A system using HPKE COSE has to assume the same assumptions and public key distribution mechanism is assumed to exist.

 Since the CEK is randomly generated it must be ensured that the guidelines for random number generations are followed, see {{RFC8937}}.

 #  IANA Considerations